When Life Is A Zoo

 A Watchman’s Hut An Abode?

-The Gemara (supra 22a) states that fields with watchmen’s huts are not considered residential since the watchman’s primary purpose is to watch the field, not to live in it.
-Therefore, if the field is larger than two beth se’ah, carrying in it is prohibited despite the presence of a watchman’s hut.
+The Gemara (supra 22a) states that a watchman’s hut in a field is not considered an enclosed area for human dwelling since a watchman’s primary purpose is to watch the fields, not dwell there.
+Therefore, if the field is larger than two beth se’ah, carrying is prohibited despite the presence of a watchman’s hut.

-The Noda B’Yehudah (2nd vol. Orach Chayim 47) remarks that this Gemara seems to contradict Rabbenu Yehonasan who argues that that the presence of a watchman’s hut makes an area residential.
-To resolve this contradiction, the Noda B’Yehudah suggests that the Gemara is referring to a hut that is only used by a watchmen intermittently, whereas Rabbenu Yehonassan is referring to a hut used by a watchman 24 hours a day.
+The Noda B’Yehudah (2nd vol. Orach Chayim 47) remarks that the Gemara seems to contradict Rabbeinu Yehonasan as it states that a watchman’s hut does not change the status of the area to one of human dwelling.
+He therefore suggests that the Gemara is referring to a hut that is only used by a watchman intermittently, whereas Rabbeinu Yehonasan is referring to a hut used by a watchman 24 hours a day.